SylEleuth/gruvbox-plus-icon-pack/README.md

 You can download Icon pack from different sources:

-1. Go to the releases page [HERE](https://github.com/SylEleuth/gruvbox-plus-icon-pack/releases) and choose the zip file from the latest version.
+1. Go to the [releases page](https://github.com/SylEleuth/gruvbox-plus-icon-pack/releases) and choose the zip file from the latest version.

 2. Download the icon pack from Your system's icon manager settings.
 For example in KDE, open Settings, Appearance/Icons and click "Get New Icons" where You can search for Gruvbox Plus.